Shiva-Mantri/AI_Notes/README.md

 * Split data into training and test sets `train_X, val_X, train_y, val_y = sklearn.model_selection.train_test_split(X, y, random_state=0)`
 * #### Stratificed Sampling
   * Stratified sampling is a method to split a dataset to produce subsets containing a balanced proportion of samples for each category.
-  * Stratified sampling in Machine Learning" is a quick introduction to stratified sampling.
+  * "[Stratified sampling in Machine Learning](https://medium.com/analytics-vidhya/stratified-sampling-in-machine-learning-f5112b5b9cfe)" is a quick introduction to stratified sampling.
-  * Check "What is Stratified Cross-Validation in Machine Learning?" for more information about stratified cross-validation.
+  * Check "[What is Stratified Cross-Validation in Machine Learning](https://towardsdatascience.com/what-is-stratified-cross-validation-in-machine-learning-8844f3e7ae8e)?" for more information about stratified cross-validation.

 ### Model Train/Fit
 * Pick a relevant model e.g. `model = sklearn.tree.DecisionTreeRegressor(someParams) or XGBRegressor()`